Want to help out?

 If you would like to become a volunteer and join the team of Repair Cafe El Barrio, please email us!
 Let us know who you are, what you do, what you can do for Repair Café.

-• Rocio Salceda, founder and volunteer of Repair Café El Barrio fixing a coat
+• Rocio Salceda, founder and creative director fixing a coat

 Rocio Salceda "La Costurera"